gitlabhq/gitlab-runner/docs/install/docker.md

 ## Update runner configuration

-After you [change the runner configuration](../configuration/advanced-configuration.md) in `config.toml`, apply your changes by restarting the runner with `gitlab-runner restart`.
+After you [change the runner configuration](../configuration/advanced-configuration.md) in `config.toml`, apply your changes by restarting the container with `docker stop` and `docker run`.

 ## Upgrade runner version